archiejs/archiejs-core/README.md

 Archie is largely derived from Architech.js (written by c9).
 Most of this documentation is also copied as it is from Architect (and mentions of Architect is changed to Archie).

+1. Organizing nodejs project into small independent modules, with their own node_modules package versioning.
+2. Using static dependency checking between modules at time of starting the project.
+3. Extremely suitable for TDD (and comes with a boilerplate code to setup a nodejs webproject).
+4. Applying enhancers to modules - which can convert objects into dbtables or wrap them using microservices.

+## Differences with archietect.js

 The differences are as follows,

 1. Removed AMD support for brower modules.
 2. Added new fields to plugins.
 3. Added more logs in case of a failure while initializing a plugin.

+## Brief

 This is a simple but powerful structure for Node.js applications.
-Using Archie/Architect, you set up a simple configuration and tell Archie which plugins you want to load.
+Using ArchieJs, you set up a simple configuration and tell Archie which plugins you want to load.
 Each plugin registers itself with Archie, so other plugins can use its functions.
 Plugins can be maintained as NPM packages so they can be dropped in to other Archie apps.